Tibilz/gtp-traffic-analyzer/documentation.md

 See cheatsheet (iperf bandwidth test)

 6. Setup ipv4 for upfgtp
-sudo ip addr add 10.2.3.1/24 dev upfgtp add to upfcfg.yaml?
+sudo ip addr add 10.2.3.1/24 dev upfgtp
+add to upfcfg.yaml?

 7. Check protocolstack and gptu packet structure (use ip adress from 6.)
+-> tried to used the packetrusher interface, didn't worked :/